 - Items returned to the Library will be quarantined for 4 days prior to receiving and re-shelving.
 Please ignore any automated overdue notices for items recently returned (and remember, we do not have any overdue fines!)

-- Beginning June 15th, we now offer COVID-19 Curbside Pick-up.
+- We now offer COVID-19 Curbside Pick-up.

-- Please visit HERE for more information.
+- Please visit our Curbside Pickup page for more information.

 library card registration, renewal, & pin